 Why they matter:

 They get their information from directories and your Google Business Profile.
-So if your info is not accurate, then their answers will be inaccurate too.
+So if your info is inaccurate, their answers will be inaccurate too.

 Such directories have a heavier influence on niche searches.